our mission.our values.

 our vision. our work.

 BMTN radically envisions a world where Black people’s humanity is fully actualized, and the liberatory function of Black musical practices is affirmed across arts, health, and culture.
 This vision is rooted in abolitionist work contending the colonization of Black Indigenous musical traditions.
 We aim to uproot the commodification of these practices within health+care systems that seek to separate Black people and communities from their healing legacies: their aesthetic being, cultural memory, musicking rituals, language and communication, meaning-making, and health-determined practices.
 We are committed to the multiplicity of Black people holding social identities that contribute to a non-monolithic experience of Blackness.
 We not only affirm their existence as LGBTQ+, disabled, low-resourced, or members of marginalized faith-based or religious communities but also as subjective beings with hopes, desire, pain, and pleasure dislodged from the white gaze.
-Our vision honors the resistance and historical efforts of Black people as political subjects holding personal and collective agency to empower themselves or be empowered through their communities.
-Our vision centers healing justice, dismantling relational and structural violence toward Black people and affirming Black people through community-based advocacy, education, and action.
+Our vision honors the healing within the human condition as well as the resistance and historical efforts of Black people as political subjects holding personal and collective agency to empower themselves or be empowered through their communities.
+Our vision centers healing justice, dismantling relational and structural violence toward Black people and affirming Black people through community-based advocacy, education, healing, and action.
 BMTN’s work strives to effectively steward this vision within the communities we live and serve.

 The Black Music Therapy Network, Inc. supports the health and well-being of Black communities through music.
 Our work centers community-based, culturally sustaining music practices that support the liberation and freedom of Black people.
 In alignment with our mission, we: